andresebr/kumodd/README.md

 certain PDF files do not provide a MD5 digest.
 To detect changes, kumodd compares the file size and Last Modify time.

-When downloading, if any of MD5 (if available), file size or Last Modify time differ from Google Drive's metadata, kumodd will re-download the file and update tye YAML metadata.
-Next, it will re-read the file to recompute the md5Match, sizeMatch and modTimeMatch, to ensure that values on disk are valid.
+When downloading, if any of MD5, file size or Last Modify time differ from Google Drive's metadata, kumodd will re-download the file and update tye YAML metadata.
+Next, it will re-read the file to recompute the md5Match, sizeMatch and modTimeMatch, to ensure that the data on disk are valid.

 ## Metadata Verification